moonmaster9000/specdown/README.markdown

 Simply put, `specdown` takes README DRIVEN DEVELOPMENT one step further by making your markdown executable.

-If you don't know what README DRIVEN DEVELOPMENT IS, checkout Tom Preston Werner's [README Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)
+If you don't know what README DRIVEN DEVELOPMENT IS, checkout Tom Preston Werner's blog post ["README Driven Development"](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html)

 ## CAVEAT

-This library is _barely_ released.
-It's version 0.0.1.
-You can write your tests with it, but only barely.
-Stay tuned for more features, or fork and implement them (see the TODO list at the end of this README).
+This library has just been released.
+It has only a few features, but expect those to grow rapidly over the coming weeks.
+Follow this repo to stay up to date on the latest changes, or better yet, fork and implement some needed features (see the TODO list at the end of this README).

 ## Installation